 Questioning begins with an initial exploration of complex topics or issues.
 Perspectives and questions emerge that spark one’s curiosity, leading to an investigation that challenges and expands the boundaries of one's current knowledge.

 - Understand and Analyze Arguments

 Understanding various perspectives requires contextualizing arguments and evaluating the authors’ claims and lines of reasoning.

 Evaluating an issue involves considering and evaluating multiple perspectives, both individually and in comparison to one another.

 Synthesizing others’ ideas with one’s own may lead to new understandings and is the foundation of a well-reasoned argument that conveys one’s perspective.

 Teaming allows one to combine personal strengths and talents with those of others to reach a common goal.
 Transformation and growth occur upon thoughtful reflection.
 Transmitting requires the adaptation of one’s message based on audience and context.

 AP Capstone Professional Development

-For more information about AP Capstone professional development, visit AP Capstone Professional Development on AP Central.
+For more information, visit AP Capstone Professional Development on AP Central.